 In-house constrained QP algorithm

-We combine augmented Lagrangian based solver with active set reflecting restarted preconditioned conjugate gradients in inner loop, and FETI based domain decomposition techniques.
-By this we are able to solve especially large contact problems efficiently on HPC infrastructures.
+We combine an augmented Lagrangian based solver with active set reflecting restarted preconditioned conjugate gradients in the inner loop, and FETI based domain decomposition techniques.
+Consequently we are able to solve especially large contact problems efficiently on HPC infrastructures.

 Available third party solvers